ciselab/HasBugs/README.md

-# Haskell - Haskell Bugs for you and me
+# HasBugs - Haskell Bugs for you and me

 We try to provide a fresh dataset in the fashion of [Defects4J](https://github.com/rjust/defects4j) to evaluate tasks such as fault localization, program repair and test generation.